-- Verbal reports, in the first instance, are to be made to the relevant Manager in accordance with Appendix 1. - Written reports, approved by the student for accuracy, are to be put on the student's file and on the Institute's Critical Incident file. - If there is a death, then the procedure set out in Appendix 2 should be followed. - A written report is to be sent to the parents of the student and other relevant authorities with permission. - The Checklist in Appendix 3 is to be completed after any critical incident.
-This should also be filed with the report in the Institute's Critical Incident file. - Suggestions and recommendations are to be made to prevent similar occurrences. - There are a number of emergency services, national and/or State-based set out in Appendix 4.
+- Verbal reports, in the first instance, are to be made to the relevant manager in accordance with Appendix 1. - Written reports, approved by the student for accuracy, are to be put on the student's file and on the Institute's critical incident file. - If there is a death, then the procedure set out in Appendix 2 should be followed. - A written report is to be sent to the parents of the student and other relevant authorities with permission. - The Checklist in Appendix 3 is to be completed after any critical incident.
+This should also be filed with the report in the Institute's critical incident file. - Suggestions and recommendations are to be made to prevent similar occurrences. - There are a number of emergency services, national and/or State-based set out in Appendix 4.

-5.5.
-International Students
+4.7 International Students

-If the decedent was an enrolled international student there are additional reporting requirements under the Education Services for Overseas Students Act 2000 (ESOS Act).
+If the decedent was an enrolled international student, there are additional reporting requirements under the Education Services for Overseas Students Act 2000 (ESOS Act).

-- The Students Services Manager and the Admissions Manager must be advised of any incident. - As soon as practical after any death, the Admissions Manager must advise a Department of

-Immigration and Border Protection Education Provider Liaison Officer of the circumstances of any incident.

-- The Institute is required to notify the Department of Borders Protection as soon as practical after the incident and in the case of an international student's death or other absence affecting the student's attendance, the incident will need to be reported via the Provider Registration and International Student Management System (PRISMS).
-All aspects of the incident and its management will be recorded on the student files.
-Any action taken in regard to a critical incident will be recorded to include outcomes or evidence if the incident is referred to another person or agency - It is especially important to contact the State Immigration office, prior to reporting on PRISMS, so the Liaison Officer may prevent a letter being sent to the student's most recent recorded address thus minimising the possibility of further distress for the student's family. - Using PRISMS to report the student's death, the Student Admissions Officer will enter the student course variation reason/code as below against the student's electronic confirmation of enrolment (eCoE) - Reason for Student Course Variation --- Termination of Student studies prior to completing the course - Termination Reason --- Provider decision to cease student enrolment - Provider decision to cease student enrolment reasons --- Student has died (include full details in the comment field as per death certificate/funeral notice and state that DIAC has been notified by email and provided supporting documentation)
+- The Students Services Manager and the Admissions Manager must be advised of any incident. - As soon as practical after any death, the Admissions Manager must advise a Department of Home Affairs Education Provider Liaison Officer of the circumstances of any incident. - The Institute is required to notify the Department of Home Affairs (DHA) as soon as practical after the incident and in the case of an international student's death or other absence affecting the student's attendance, the incident will need to be reported via the Provider Registration and International Student Management System (PRISMS).
+All aspects of the incident and its management will be recorded in the student files.
+Any action taken regarding a critical incident will be recorded to include outcomes or evidence if the incident is referred to another person or agency. - It is especially important to contact the Department of Home Affairs prior to reporting on PRISMS, so the Liaison Officer may prevent a letter from being sent to the student's most recent recorded address thus minimising the possibility of further distress for the student's family. - Using PRISMS to report the student's death, the Student Admissions Officer will enter the student course variation reason/code as below against the student's electronic confirmation of enrolment (eCoE). - Reason for Student Course Variation --- Termination of Student studies prior to completing the course. - Termination Reason --- Provider decision to cease student enrolment.

+• Provider decision to cease student enrolment reasons --- Student has died (include full details in the comment field as per death certificate/funeral notice and state that DHA has been notified by email and provided supporting documentation).

-The Admissions Manager or Student Services Manager must advise: the Head of School, the IT Manager, the Principal and the Senior Manager HR and Administration.
+The Admissions Manager or Student Services Manager must advise: the Dean of the School, the IT Manager, the President of the Institute and the Senior Manager HR and Administration.
 The following details should be presented:

-- student name:
+- Student name.

-- student number
+- Student number.

-- program, location and the time the student attended the University
+- Program, location and the time the student attended the university.

-- date of birth
+- Date of birth.

-- cause of death (if known)
+- Cause of death (if known).

-- name of next of kin (if known)
+- Name of next of kin (if known).

-- contact address for next of kin (if known)
+- Contact address for next of kin (if known).

-The Head(s) of School will check the student's program progression in case the student may be eligible for a Posthumous Award under the Institute's Posthumous Awards - Policy.
-The Head(s) of School will provide the information relevant to the Provost and who will determine whether an application for a Posthumous Award should be lodged through the Faculty Board for consideration by Academic Board.
+The Dean of School will check the student's program progression in case the student may be eligible for a Posthumous Award under the Institute's Posthumous Awards Policy.
+The Dean of the School will provide the information relevant to the Provost and who will determine whether an application for a Posthumous Award should be lodged for consideration by the Academic Board.